ramhunte/gp_anadromites/README.md

 <https://geo.wa.gov/datasets/a0ddbd4e0e2141b3841a6a42ff5aff46_0/explore?filters=eyJOQU1FIjpbIlNub2hvbWlzaCJdfQ%3D%3D&location=46.750570%2C-117.609917%2C6.00>

-Data and data description for the **benefits** data are publicly available at:
+Data and data description for the **benefits** data can be requested from: Tim Beechie, Supervisory Research Fish Biologist, Northwest Fisheries Science Center, NOAA [tim.beechie\@noaa.gov](mailto:tim.beechie@noaa.gov){.email}

 Data and data description for the **roads** data are publicly available at: